while1malloc0/blog/content/posts/is-it-really-a-boolean.md

 }
 ```

+**If your data has more than two states, don't use a boolean.**

 ## Booleans as snapshots

-Eagle-eyed readers will spot that the above modeling using enums actually violates the first heuristic above: our user is likely to click "accept" or "reject" at some point, meaning that our data likely has a temporal aspect to it.
+You might be thinking "wait, isn't _when_ the user accepts cookies important?"
+Indeed it is.
-And indeed, one of the key provisions of the GDPR is that a user can revoke their consent at any time, meaning that we're likely to see even more state changes as users with privacy concerns figure out how to opt out.
+In fact, one of the key provisions of the GDPR is that a user can revoke consent for tracking at any time.
-Even modeling it as an enum, we're losing some critical auditing abilities that storing things as timestamps gives us.
+This means that we not only care about when a user accepts cookies, but when they revoke that consent.
+We have a few options to deal with this new requirement.
+First, we could send events when this value changes state.
+If you're already sending an event stream, this might be a workable solution.

+[TODO: start here]
 What we really want from our boolean here is a "snapshot" of the current state of the world: is the user currently consenting to cookies?

 This is ultimately what linked example lands on (translated into Go for consistency):